Connor-Miller/loot/docs/adr/0033-projecting-amended-changes-to-git.md

   multi-predecessor collapse (one X′ naming both live versions of a divergent handle) and descendant rebase remain map #169 fog; the `Vec<Oid>` field and the space-separated trailer already carry more than one id when they graduate.

+## Amendment (#281): review refs carry the position, not the dock

+This ADR named review branches `review/<dock>`.
+Sealed lanes (ADR 0034/0035) broke that quietly: every lane's home dock is `main`, so N concurrent lanes shared **one** `review/main` — a mutable ref with N writers, exactly what ADR 0034 forbids.
+Hit live twice on 2026-07-15: a second lane's `ferry --with-wip` force-pushed its content over the first lane's in-flight PR head (#281, the visible half), and either position's reap pass could misjudge the other's entry — liveness reads the *positional* working pointer, which a foreign position cannot see — and retire a live ref (the same root as the #280 data loss).

+The fix keys the whole review lane by its **owner position**:

+- The projected ref is `review/<lane-id>` from a lane, `review/<dock>` on the primary.
+One position, one ref, one PR — no shared mutable ref.
+- The `wip` and `pr-map` ledgers gain an owner column (`-` = primary;
+  pre-#281 short rows parse as primary-owned), and `ferry`'s review line carries `owner=`.
+Liveness (this section above) and review-currency (the land guard) are judged per `(change, dock, owner)`.
+- Reap is owner-scoped: only the owner judges liveness.
+A foreign pass reaps exactly the entries whose owner lane is **gone from the registry** — an abandoned lane's review ref dies with it instead of leaking.
+- `land` refuses to run from a position other than the PR's owner: it finalizes the *current* position's working change, and the dock guard can't catch the mismatch when every lane's dock is `main`.
+- Lane ids and dock names share the review-ref namespace, so lane spawn suffixes past existing dock names (and `main`), and dock binding refuses a live lane's id.

+**Mixed-version window.** A pre-#281 binary parses only the short rows, so a pass from a not-yet-rebuilt position silently drops the new 6-field `wip` / 4-field `pr-map` rows when it rewrites those files.
+Nothing is corrupted — the owning position's next `review` re-mints its row (a fresh round 1) and `land` refuses on the missing pr-map row rather than misfiring — but rebuild every live position promptly after this lands.
+The other legacy edge: a 5-field row that was actually written *by a lane* reads as primary-owned, so the primary's next pass reaps it exactly as the pre-#281 code would have — migration makes nothing worse, but an in-flight lane review opened with the old binary should be re-run with the new one.